 There’s a pretty good chance that your first brunch experience in Williamsburg happened at Juliette.
 People mob it for its atmosphere: part French bistro, part well-kept jungle.
 You’ll want to be eating on the roof if it’s warm, but the plant room (actually covered in vegetation) is a very good second-best if it’s not.
 As for the menu - it’s totally serviceable, French-ish food.
 But the food isn’t really why you come to Juliette anyway.

 Brunch should be a comfortable experience.
 What’s the point of getting out of bed and maybe even brushing your teeth only to go sit in a rickety chair that digs into your butt when you move and eat off a table that rocks so much that every time you try to cut something it’s an exercise in balance?
-Brunch at Meadowsweet ensures a meal that won’t have you wishing you were sitting on your couch right now.
-And it’s not just comfy - the food is excellent, and brunch is a great way to try the place on a leaner budget.
+Brunch at Meadowsweet is a meal that won’t have you wishing you were sitting on your couch right now.
+And it’s not just comfortable - the food is excellent, and brunch is a great way to try the place on a leaner budget.

 You don’t have to love fried chicken, or waffles, or even the combination of the two, to appreciate brunch at Pies N Thighs.
 You do, however, need to love very bad-for-you food that tastes incredibly good.
 Even if you insist on ordering the one salad on the menu, do yourself a favor and get a donut.
-We might have said that nicely but it’s actually an order.

 No, we’re not talking about a Chinese proverb or a yoga studio for children.
 House of Small Wonder is a street-level treehouse (literally, trees grow through it) that’s part European cafe, part Japanese restaurant.
 And unlike most Brooklyn places that would like to claim the title, this place actually has the right to call itself a “hidden gem” - you probably wouldn’t be able to find it without the Internet (or go Internet-free and just look out for the exterior wood paneling).
-The menu includes everything from egg scrambles to french toast to sashimi bowls, so Boring Betty and Adventurous Allison in your group will both be pleased.
+The menu includes everything from egg scrambles to french toast to sashimi bowls, so everyone in your group will both be pleased.
 And if you find yourself wanting brunch alone, there’s also free wifi to keep you occupied.

 This is the see and be seen capital of North Williamsburg brunch.
 The Moroccan food also makes for one of the better and more interesting brunches around.
 Which means that if you don’t come here with the expectation of ridiculously long waits, you’re going to walk away very sad.
 Or at least very hungry.
 Here’s what to do: put your name in, then go directly across the street to Bakeri to get a coffee and pastry while you wait.
 It’s like being rewarded for patience.

 We’ve hit The Brooklyn Star quite a few times since our review, and have figured out the key to this place: brunch.
-That’s the time when The Brooklyn Star truly excels with its highly tasty Southern comfort food.
+That’s the time when The Brooklyn Star truly excels with its tasty Southern comfort food.
 Get the Johnny Cakes (fruit-packed pancakes), which come with perfectly scrambled eggs and a perfectly fried hash brown patty.
 If you want to get seated right away, be there right when it opens at 12pm.
 Otherwise, your best bet is to wait a couple hours until the first rush dies down.